 When it comes to spotting the latest interior trends, the truth is, those trends are often borrowing and adapting signature statements from former decades.
 More recently, we've seen mid-century modern and Art Deco accents in a lot of in-store furniture creations, but as with any trend, its popularity is cyclical.
 So, what's the best way to discern what your interior style penchant really is?
 Our suggestion is knowing your history, where these trends originally began, and the key features that separate them from others.
 To help us, we asked national field visual manager of Pottery Barn, Rhys Duggan, to help us curate the most influential trends of each decade.
 (Having completed a Masters of Design, he made for the perfect expert on the subject.)

-Consider this your back-to-school lesson on every interior trend since Queen Victoria last sat on the thrown, and shop our favourite pieces from each trend below.
+Consider this your back-to-school lesson on every interior trend since Queen Victoria last sat on the thrown, and shop our favorite pieces from each trend below.

 The 1900s: Art Nouveau